On mixed and transverse ray transforms on orientable surfaces: Introduction

 \subsection{Related problems}

 The geodesic ray transform has been studied extensively on Riemannian manifolds and s-injectivity is known in many cases.
 For example, the geodesic ray transform is s-injective on tensor fields of any order on two-dimensional compact simple manifolds~\cite{PSU-tensor-tomography-on-simple-surfaces} and on simply connected compact manifolds with strictly convex boundary and non-positive curvature \cite{PS-sharp-stability-nonpositive-curvature, PS-integral-geometry-negative-curvature,SHA-integral-geometry-tensor-fields}.
 S-injectivity is also known on non-compact Cartan--Hadamard manifolds for all tensor fields which satisfy certain decay conditions \cite{LE-cartan-hadamard, LRS-tensor-tomography-cartan-hadamard}.
 We refer to the surveys \cite{IM:integral-geometry-review, PSU-tensor-tomography-progress} for a more comprehensive treatment of the geodesic ray transform and s-injectivity.
-The mixed ray transform has been studied mainly on two- and three-dimensional compact simple manifolds, and the kernel is known in these cases for a certain class of tensor fields \cite{dESUZ-generic-uniqueness-mixed-ray, dHSZ18} (see also~\cite{SHA-integral-geometry-tensor-fields}).
-There are a few results for the transverse ray transform: in~$\R^2$ the kernel of the transverse ray transform consists of curls of scalar fields~\cite{NA-mathematical-methods-image-reconstruction} and in higher dimensions the transform is even injective on certain manifolds~\cite{SHA-integral-geometry-tensor-fields} (see also ~\cite{ABH-support-theorem-transverse-ray} for a support theorem).
+The mixed ray transform has been studied mainly on two- and three-dimensional compact simple manifolds, and the kernel is known in these cases for a certain class of tensor fields \cite{dESUZ-generic-uniqueness-mixed-ray, dHSZ18} (see also~\cite{DS-tomography, SHA-integral-geometry-tensor-fields}).
+There are a few results for the transverse ray transform: in~$\R^2$ the kernel of the transverse ray transform on vector fields consists of curls of scalar fields~\cite{DS-tomography, NA-mathematical-methods-image-reconstruction}, and in higher dimensions the transform is even injective on certain manifolds~\cite{SHA-integral-geometry-tensor-fields} (see also ~\cite{ABH-support-theorem-transverse-ray} for a support theorem).
+Somewhat related transforms are the restricted transverse ray transform~\cite{VMS-transverse-partialdata} and the truncated transverse ray transform~\cite{LS-truncated-transverse, SHA-integral-geometry-tensor-fields}.

 The usual applications of the geodesic ray transform are medical imaging \cite{NA-mathematics-computerized-tomography, NA-mathematical-methods-image-reconstruction}, Doppler tomography \cite{SCHU-importance-of-vector-field-tomography,SS-vector-field-overview} and seismic imaging \cite{SHA-integral-geometry-tensor-fields, SUVZ-travel-time-tomography}.
 The transverse ray transform has applications in polarization tomography~\cite{SHA-integral-geometry-tensor-fields}, photoelasticity~\cite{HL-applications-to-photoelasticity}, diffraction tomography~\cite{LW-diffraction-tomography} and also in the determination of the refractive index of gases \cite{BH-tomographic-reconstruction-vector-fields, SCHWA-flame-analysis-schlieren}.
 The mixed ray transform arises in seismology as a linearization of elastic travel time tomography problem \cite{dESUZ-generic-uniqueness-mixed-ray, SHA-integral-geometry-tensor-fields}.